Photo by Ian Douglas

 Note: The audience remains standing for much of the performance.
 Accommodations will be made as needed.

 ICA admission is included with all ICA performance tickets.
 Note that timed tickets are required to experience Yayoi Kusama: LOVE IS CALLING.
 A limited number will be available for performance ticket-holders, first come, first served, in person only.

 The ICA is committed to making its events accessible to all visitors.
 See our Accessibility page for a list of regularly available resources, including assistive-listening devices, accessible seating, and large-print programs.
 Need more information or a different resource, such as ASL or captioning?
 Contact firstname.lastname@example.org with questions and requests.
 (Two weeks lead time recommended.)

 Performed by nora chipaumire with Shamar Watt, David Gagliardi, Atiyyah Khan, and Philip White Sound, Light, Costume Concept, Text, and Script by nora chipaumire Sound Research, Construction, and Assemblage by nora chipaumire with Shamar Watt Sound Design by Philip White Technical Direction by Sean Seago (EU) and Heidi Eckwall (US) Set Design by Ari Marcopoulos, Kara Walker, and Matt Jackson Studio

-Length: Each evening runs approximately 90 minutes
+Length: Each evening runs approximately two hours

 About nora chipaumire